5 Typography Rules

 03. Use Size Contrast

 Another way to strengthen your typographic layout is by establishing contrast in the mix.
 There are many different ways to establish a sense of contrast in your layout.
 Like for instance, you use the design principle of proximity or grouping within the layout.
-Which can be demonstrated by creating rules to group copy within the layout.
+This can be demonstrated by creating rules to group copy within the layout.
 Or you could also skip weight within the typeface between your headings, subheadings, and body copy.
 One thing that I know that has never let me down is to play around with the kerning and tracking of your headings and subheadings within the layout.